Is The Ha Giang Loop Dangerous?

 Sure, there were smooth sections where the path would've been manageable, but there were also sections that were incredibly muddy and dangerous.
 I definitely would've lost control of the bike and it was during those stretches that I was beyond grateful to just be a passenger princess.

-If you do decide that the risks are worth it, then make sure that you have an international motorcycle license and lots of riding experience.
-Rent from a credible shop (manual, if you can) and always travel with a riding buddy.
+If you do decide that the risks are worth it, then make sure you rent from a credible shop (manual, if you can) and always travel with a riding buddy.
 Additionally, I recommend using Viettel for cell service (none of the other carriers worked for me) and definitely purchase travel insurance because there's a huge risk of injury.

 If you're on the fence at all, I recommend going with a guided tour.